 Are Palm Trees Native to Florida?

 Florida is a sub-tropical state in the South Eastern region of the United States.
 Most of the state is at or near sea level making the environment suitable for palm trees.
-Florida has a few native palm trees, but the number of imported palm tree species surpasses the native ones.
+It is important for plants grown in Florida to be salt tolerant due to the state's proximity to the ocean.
+Florida has a few native palm trees, but the number of imported palm tree species surpasses the native Florida palm trees.

 Florida’s Native Palm Trees